stanfordpython/python-assignments/assign1/README.md

 Notes:

 - You can assume that all characters in the plaintext, ciphertext, and keyword will be alphabetic (i.e no spaces, numbers, or punctuation).
+	- **But**, the text of `not_a_secret_message.txt` contains spaces, numbers, and punctuation, so if you want to decrypt that, you'll need to write code to handle non-alphabetic ciphertext...
 - You can assume that all of the characters will be provided in uppercase.
 - You can assume that keyword will have at least one letter in it.